muratk3n/thirdwave/en/README.md

 ---

-A company would one look at that and think *why not twice that*?
+A company would take one look at that and think *why not twice that*?

 The last movie could have grossed 2 billion, which *Endgame* did, the work of a franchise that did not even exist a decade ago..
 Also DSW